SludgeVohaul/audiotools/README_flac2m4a.md

 To copy new songs onto the USB stick used in the car, I basically do this:
 ```
-cd audiotools; ssh freenas01 "cd /path/to/artist; tar cf - album" | tar xf - -C srcdir; ./flac2m4a srcdir targetdir; mv targetdir/* /path/to/usbstick
+cd audiotools; ssh freenas01 "cd /path/to/artist; tar cf - album" | tar xf - -C srcdir && ./flac2m4a -s srcdir targetdir && mv targetdir/* /path/to/usbstick
 ```

 ### Usage
 ```
 ./flac2m4a.sh [-v] [-b cbr|vbr ] [-m] [-s] [-p] srcdir targetdir

--v means verbose, which will output the ffmpeg commands on stdout.
+-v means verbose, which will output the shell commands on stdout.

 -b toggles between constant and variable bitrate.
 Default is CBR.

 -m fixes the original metadata before it is added to the target file.
    The implemented code is just an example (for my real life problem).
-   See the script source.
+   See the script source for more information.

 -s fixes SYNC2's brain dead alphabetic play order to track order (Ford's SYNC2
-   ignores track numbers and plays the tracks sorted alphabetically by their name).
+   ignores track numbers and plays the tracks sorted alphabetically by their title).
    The only solution seems to be to prepend the track to the title, e.g.
    'Some Title' -> '03 Some Title'.

 -p creates an m3u playlist named as the album in the album's directory.
-This is
+Google says
-   the second way to fix the SYNC2 behavior.
+   this will also fix the SYNC2 behavior.

 srcdir is the directory with the FLAC files.